-- 57. Part 4 of the Inquiry's final report, Whanaketia Through pain and trauma, from darkness to light, explains all the types of abuse and neglect reported to the Inquiry, including:
+- 57. Part 4 of the Final Report explains all the types of abuse and neglect reported to the Inquiry, including:

 - a. entry into care, which caused trauma

 - b. psychological and emotional abuse and neglect

 - c. physical abuse and neglect

 - d. sexual abuse

 - e. racial abuse and cultural neglect

 - f. spiritual and religious abuse and neglect

 - g. medical abuse and neglect

 - h. solitary confinement

 - i. financial abuse and forced labour

 - j. educational neglect.